Kleine–Levin syndrome: Prognosis

 The frequency of KLS episodes can vary from attacks one week in length occurring twice a year to dozens of episodes that follow each other in close succession.
 The median duration of KLS episodes is about ten days, but some last several weeks or months.
 A study of 108 patients found an average of 19 episodes over the duration of the disease.
 Another study found a median of 3.5 months between episodes.
 Outside of episodes, there is no disturbance in patients' sleep patterns, and they are generally asymptomatic.
 Patients do not experience the same symptoms in each episode.

 About 80 percent of patients are adolescents when they first experience KLS.
 On some occasions, though, its first occurrence comes in childhood or adulthood.
 In most adolescent-onset patients, symptoms cease by the time they are 30 years old.
-A French study of 108 patients found a median duration of 13 years, but a review of 186 cases found a median duration of 8 years.
+A French study of 108 patients found a median duration of 13 years, while a review of 186 cases found a median duration of 8 years.
 Unusually young or old patients and those who experience hypersexuality tend to have a more severe course.
 Patients who initially have frequent attacks generally see the disease cease earlier than others.
 The condition spontaneously resolves, and the patient is considered to be cured if there have been no symptoms for six years.